DKIM

 header.
 If a Sender

-header is present, GreenArrow Engine will attempt to sign the message using that domain’s default selector.
-If a Sender
+GreenArrow Engine will attempt to sign the message using the default signing key for the domain of the Sender

 This default behavior can be changed by inserting an X-GreenArrow-DKIM Header into an individual email, or applying it as a setting within GreenArrow itself.
 See the X-GreenArrow-DKIM Header page for details.